tgvaughan/mess/README.md

 mess
 ====

-Small program for estimating effective sample size (ESS) for every parameter contained in each of many [BEAST 2](http://www.beast2.org/) log files sharing the same set of parameters.
+Small command line utility for estimating effective sample size (ESS) for every parameter contained in each of many [BEAST 2](http://www.beast2.org/) log files sharing the same set of parameters.
 Mess has a few advantages over the LogAnalyser utility distributed with BEAST when assessing the health of a large number of similar analyses:

 1. Only ESS values are computed and displayed, other irrelevant stats are ignored.